AvivMaayan/LLVMCodeGeneration/README.md

     * As we add to CodeBuffer we may use this to see the generated LLVM IR.

 2. To do:
-    1. (Aviv) Update C'tors of Expressions to use markers and upfate lists.
+    1. (Aviv) Update C'tors of Expressions to use markers and update lists.
-    2. (Aviv) Finish RelOp and BoolOp
+    2. (Aviv) Finish RelOp and BoolOp.
+    3. (Nitai) Finish SymbolTable::getSymbolOffset and SymbolTable::getCurrentRbp ASAP.